-- 14. The Vortex SCCE supports the following FIPS approved algorithms: - DES (transitional phase only valid until May 19, 2007; for legacy systems only) - OFB for symmetric encryption / decryption of digital voice and data - CBC for authentication of Project 25 OTAR and software upgrades - ECB for symmetric decryption of Project 25 OTAR - AES - OFB for symmetric encryption / decryption of digital voice and data - CBC for authentication of Project 25 OTAR - ECB for symmetric decryption of Project 25 OTAR - 3DES - 8-bit CFB for symmetric encryption / decryption of keys and parameters stored in the internal database - SHA-1 - Password hashing for internal storage - ANSI x9.31 PRNG - IV and KPK generation - 15.
-The Vortex SCCE performs the following self-tests: - Power-up and on-demand tests - Cryptographic Algorithm Test: Each algorithm is tested using a known key, known data and, if required, known IV.
+- 13. The MCC7500 SCCE provides the capability to zeroize all plaintext cryptographic keys and other unprotected critical security parameters. - 14.
+The MCC7500 SCCE supports the following FIPS approved algorithms: - AES - OFB for symmetric encryption / decryption of digital voice and data - CBC for authentication of Project 25 OTAR - ECB for symmetric decryption of Project 25 OTAR - 3DES - 8-bit CFB for symmetric encryption / decryption of keys and parameters stored in the internal database - CBC for symmetric decryption software upgrades - TDES MAC (vendor affirmed) for authentication of software upgrades - SHA-1 - 2 Password hashing for internal storage - ANSI x9.31 PRNG - 3 IV and KPK generation - 15.
+The MCC7500 SCCE performs the following self-tests: - Power-up and on-demand tests - Cryptographic Algorithm Test: Each algorithm is tested using a known key, known data and, if required, known IV.
 The known clear data is encrypted with the known key and tested against the known encrypted data.
 The encrypted data is then decrypted and tested against the original known clear data.
 The test passes if both the encrypted and the decrypted known data match their corresponding counterparts, otherwise the test fails and the module will require a hard reset. - Software/Firmware Test: The software firmware test calculates a checksum over the code.
 The checksum is calculated by summing over the code in 32 bit words.
 The code is appended with a value that makes the checksum value 0.
 The test passes if the calculated value is 0, otherwise it fails and the module will need to be reprogrammed. - Critical Functions Test: